-Holding Ranges Holders and Percentage
+HOLDING RANGES HOLDERS AND PERCENTAGE

-Ranges Performance Rights
+Performance Rights

-Vest upon company reporting to the market a JORC compliant resource of 1 million ounces of gold Vest upon the Company's Shares achieving a 10 day VWAP of 25 cents (\$0.25) at any time before the Expiry Date.
+Vest upon the Company's Shares achieving a 10 day VWAP of 25 cents (\$0.25) at any time before the Expiry Date.
 Vest upon the Company completing and announcing a scoping study which demonstrates positive economics Vest upon company reporting to the market a JORC compliant resource of 1.5 million ounces of gold

 1-1,000

 1,001-5,000

 5,001-10,000

-10,0001- 100,000
+10,0001-100,000

-100,0001 - and above 3 (100%) 3 (100%) 3 (100%) 3 (100%)
+100,0001 - and above 3 (100%) 3 (100%) 3 (100%)

-Totals 3 (100%) 3 (100%) 3 (100%) 3 (100%)
+Totals 3 (100%) 3 (100%) 3 (100%)

-This Corporate Governance Statement of Gateway Mining Limited (the 'Group') has been prepared in accordance with the 4th Edition of the Australian Securities Exchange's ('ASX') Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council ('ASX Principles and Recommendations').
+This Corporate Governance Statement of Gateway Mining Limited (the Group) has been prepared in accordance with the 4th Edition of the Australian Securities Exchange's (ASX) Corporate Governance Principles and Recommendations of the ASX Corporate Governance Council (ASX Principles and Recommendations).
 The Group is required to disclose the extent to which it has followed the recommendations during the financial year, including reasons where the Group has not followed a recommendation and any related alternative governance practice adopted.

 Both this Corporate Governance Statement and the ASX Appendix 4G have been lodged with the ASX.
-This statement has been approved by the Group's Board of Directors ('Board') and is current as at 27 September 2023.
+This statement has been approved by the Group's Board of Directors (Board) and is current as at 30 September 2024.